BigNoid/script.skinshortcuts/README.txt

 If your skin provides widgets or has custom backgrounds, you can use Skin Shortcuts to manage these.
 You can also use Skin Shortcuts to manage any additional properties you wish.
 See "Advanced Usage".

 Otherwise, you can set visibility of any additional controls based on the labelID of the main menu listitems property 'labelID'.
 For information on what labelID may contain, see section "Advanced Usage".
 A full list of labelID's can be found in the Resources folder.

-4. Providing alternative access to settings

-One of the side effects of using skinshortcuts to provide the whole main menu is that users have the ability to delete any shortcut, including those that they will later turn out to actually want.
-Generally, this isn't a problem as they can add them back at any time.
-However if they delete all links to settings, they will have no way to add it back unless your skin offers an alternative access.

-Therefore, it is recommended to have an alternative link to settings.
-One possible location is in your shutdown menu.

 Using <includes> - sub-menu only